-Eino: CallOption capabilities and specification
+Eino: CallOption Capabilities and Conventions

-CallOption: A channel for directly passing data to a specific set of nodes (Component, Implementation, Node) when invoking Graph compilation products.
+CallOption: a request-scoped way to pass configuration directly to specific nodes (Component, Implementation, Node) when invoking a compiled Graph.

-Component CallOption Form
+Component CallOption Shapes

 eino/components/model